 - Resilient exit that does not depend solely on planning being granted within a tight window

 Key considerations: Planning consultant involvement strengthens the credibility of the planning thesis considerably.
 Pre-application engagement with the local planning authority is among the most useful evidence.
 A fallback exit at existing use value materially improves fundability.
 The bridging term needs realistic buffer for a planning process that takes longer than expected.
-Access and services should be confirmed independently — planning does not resolve these.
+Access and services should be confirmed independently as planning does not resolve these.

 Watch for: Avoid acquiring at a price that reflects development potential on the assumption that bridging at that value will be available.
 Obtain a planning consultant’s assessment and a preliminary existing use valuation before agreeing the purchase price.